cjgochanour/rudimentary/README.md

 # Rudimentary

-## Summary

 Rudimentary is a web-app for percussion instructors and students.
-The goal of the app is to provide an easy-to-use interface to track student progress in various exercises.
+The goal of the app is to provide an easy-to-use interface to track student progress through various exercises.

-### Features
+## Features

 -   Separate registration to distinguish student from instructor.
 A student must select an instructor during registration
 -   Library with 40 built-in rudiments